 Against a backdrop of increasingly complex regulatory requirements and tighter controls, the BNP Paribas Group has centralised risk.
-In November 2015, the Risk Department was created at BNP Paribas Real Estate and covers the 6 lines of BNPP RE activities in 13 countries.
-Totally independent from the business lines, it is organised around three dedicated teams:
+In November 2015, the Risk Department of BNP Paribas Real Estate, “RISK RE”, was created and covers the 6 business lines and the 13 countries where the company operates.
+Totally independent from the business lines, it is organised around four dedicated teams:

 - Real Estate Development (office and residential real estate in France and abroad): to support the development of the business within the fiscal, regulatory and legislative framework in force, in line with the Group’s risk policy and in compliance with financial performance criteria.

-- Operational Risk covering the 6 business lines: analyse and challenge the effectiveness and quality of the control system and provide independent reports and alerts on critical issues of concern.
+Operational Risk covering the 6 business lines: to analyse and challenge the effectiveness and quality of the control system mainly through supervision missions and to provide independent reports and alerts on critical issues of concern.